 The search in IPARTheory for panculturally valid principles of behavior is based on the assumption that with a scientific understanding of the worldwide consequences, antecedents, and other correlates of interpersonal acceptance-rejection comes the possibility of formulating culture-fair and practicable programs, policies, and interventions affecting families and children everywhere.
-This research contributes to the goal of culture-fair programs and policies in that it asks researchers and practitioners to look beyond differences in cultural beliefs, language, and custom when making assessments about the adequacy of parenting, and to focus instead on whether individuals' fundamental needs (e.g., the need for emotional support, nurturance, affection, and the like from significant others, especially attachment figures) are being met.
+This research contributes to the goal of culture-fair programs, policies, and interventions in that it asks researchers and practitioners to look beyond differences in cultural beliefs, language, and custom when making assessments about the adequacy of parenting, and to focus instead on whether children's fundamental needs for emotional support, nurturance, affection, and the like are met.
 Social policies and programs of prevention, intervention, and treatment based on idiosyncratic beliefs at a particular point in history are likely to prove unworkable for some, and probably even prejudicial for many minority populations.
 Policies and programs based on demonstrable principles of human behavior, however, stand a good chance of working as nations and people change.
 The values and customs of a particular sociocultural group, therefore, are not-according to IPARTheory-the most important criteria to be used to evaluate the adequacy of parenting and other interpersonal relationships in that group.
 Rather, the most important question becomes how accepted and cared-about do children and others perceive themselves to be.
-Insofar as children and adults perceive their parents and other attachment figures to be accepting, then-according to both theory and evidence presented here-it probably makes little difference for children's developmental outcome how external reporters view parents' behavior.
+Insofar as children and adults perceive their parents and other attachment figures to be accepting, then-according to both theory and evidence presented here-it often makes relatively little difference for children's developmental outcome how external reporters view parents' behavior.